xinyu0/xinyu0.github.io/about.md

 permalink: /about/
 ---

-Hi, my name is Xinyu Wang, and I love design.
+Hi, my name is Xinyu.
+I always have a creative interest and have been described by my friends as an artistic person, but I didn't start design until when I was in my mid-20s.